On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Asymptotic identification results

-Let us comment the result. \begin{remark} (i) First one may question why we chose the complicated approach above instead of doing a first order analysis using the the tangent space to the constraint manifold $\mathcal D$, as in \cite{grsc10}.
-The answer is simple, it fails.
-As can be seen during the proof, the first order terms $O (\eps)$ are zero, requiring us to keep track also of the second order terms $O (\eps^2)$.\\ (ii) Next note that in some sense Theorem~\ref{th:tfsimplemodel} is sharp.
-Assume that $\dico$ is an orthonormal basis (ONB) then $\mu=0$ and the condition to be a local minimum reduces to $c_1> c_2$.
-However from Example~\ref{ex:flatcoeff} we see that if $c_1=c_2$ we can again construct an ascent direction and so $\dico$ is not a local maximum.\\ (iii) Similarly the condition that $\dico$ is a tight frame is almost necessary in the non-trivial case where $|c_1|<1$.\\ Assume that $\dico$ is not tight, ie. $A\|v\|_2^2\leq \sum_i |\ip{v}{\atom_i}|^2\leq B\|v\|_2^2$, with $A<B$.
-Going through the proof of Theorem~\ref{th:tfsimplemodel} we see that using the same arguments, we again have
+(b) Next note that in some sense the theorem is sharp.
+Assume that $\dico$ is an orthonormal basis.
+Then we simply have $\|P_{I}(\dico)\dico \amp_{p,\sigma}\|^2_2=\sum_{i\in I}c_{p(i)}^2$ and the condition to be a local minimum reduces to $c_S> c_{S+1}$.
+However similar to Example~\ref{ex:flatcoeff} if $c_S= c_{S+1}$ we can again construct an ascent direction and so $\dico$ is not a local maximum.\\ (c) Finally before extending Theorem~\ref{th:simplemodel} to more general coefficient models we want to motivate why we used the condition that $\dico$ is a tight frame. \\ Assume the same conditions as in Theorem~\ref{th:simplemodel} but that $\dico$ is not tight, i.e. $A\|v\|_2^2\leq \sum_i |\ip{v}{\atom_i}|^2\leq B\|v\|_2^2$, with $A<B$.
+Going through the proof we see that using \eqref{expectgen} instead of \eqref{expecttight} from Lemma~\ref{lem:expect} we get